rohitdtu/Interviewprep/README.md

 check if a Binary tree is a subtree of another binary tree -https://ideone.com/FENAxb

 Convert binary tree to its mirror tree - https://ideone.com/uNgRVq

+Spiral level order traversal of a binary tree using 2 stacks - https://ideone.com/MckZPH